henrik42/solo/README.md

 All other requests will be delegated to `solo.web/app`.
-So you can still use _Solo's_ CSS files in your SPA and you can even _switch_ to the plain HTML version of _Solo_ just by using a different URL to start.
+So you can still use _Solo's_ CSS files in your SPA and you can even _switch_ to the old-style plain HTML version of _Solo_ just by using a different URL to start.

 All this routing is condensed into this (have I mentioned that Clojure source is so _dense_ that it first hurts when you come from other